Meet Our Team

-Our team brings so much more to the table then their love for fishing and photography.
+Not everyone is cut out to join our team.
+Our remote location, and sometimes rugged environment requires excellence in boating skills, navigation and communication.
+That’s the foundation.
+Our guides and team members also share their enthusiasm for the natural environment, whether fishing, photography or aurora.
 From fueling boats, meal preparations, laundry service, taking photos, to being competent navigators, each team member of our team is integral to the smooth operation of our lodge.

 Besides being fun to be around (our team is enthusiastic, good-natured with diverse backgrounds) they understand that their job is giving you the trip of their lifetime- one of the reasons why you’ll want to return.
 They are experienced outdoors people, provide exceptional service and focus on safety.
 They love sharing this incredible part of the world and they have the knowledge, dedication and communication skills needed to assure that your time is safe and enjoyable.
 They are trained in First Aid and CPR and are nationally certificated as fishing guides by Emerit.